ncduy0303/MathDoodle/README.md

 - An educational and fun web application where children can doodle simple mathematical expressions and the deep learning model will show the answers with meaningful animation.

 # Update
-- The website is not online as it costs money to host on AWS.
-It was deployed using Docker and AWS Elastic Beanstalk.
+- This website was initially deployed using Docker and AWS Elastic Beanstalk.
-- Feel free to clone and try it out locally.
+- I moved it to Streamlit Share to host it for free.